Two-species chemotaxis-competition system with singular sensitivity: Global existence, boundedness, and persistence: Introduction and Main Results

-The last main theorem of the current paper is on uniform boundedness and uniform pointwise persistence of classical solutions of \eqref{main-eq}, which provides some insight into the understanding of the asymptotic behavior of globally defined positive solutions of \eqref{main-eq}.
+The last main theorem of the current paper is about initial independent ultimate upper and lower bounds of classical solutions of \eqref{main-eq}, some of which follows from Theorems \ref{new-main-thm2}-\ref{new-main-thm4} quite directly.
+We state them in a theorem since they have important impacts on the understanding of the asymptotic behavior of globally defined positive solutions of \eqref{main-eq}.